-Element Measure Actions Best practice urban design Built form outcome is accepted by the industry and community.
-The vision for the UDA and its precincts, and the principles contained within the structure plan are protected through the development approval process.
+Element Measure Actions Best Practice Urban Design Built form outcome is accepted by the The vision for the UDA and its precincts, and the principles contained within Structure Plan are protected through the development approval process. industry and community.
 The development requirements are continually assessed and reviewed for their relevance and appropriateness.
 Design innovation and alternative outcomes are encouraged with an incentive program to be developed to reward excellence in design.
+Design details are not neglected on their negative impact to the desired outcome.
 ULDA review panels provide a multi-disciplinary review of development proposals.
 Establishment of a close working relationship with tertiary institutions and private industry to identify projects demonstrating superior design outcomes to be instituted in the UDA.
 Documentation and promotion of good design outcomes developed within the UDA.